The IoT is making the world’s fabric around us smarter and more sensitive, thus merging the digital and physical universes.

 What Can be considered as an Example of IoT?

-Pretty much any physical object can be converted into an IoT device is connected to the Internet to control or transmit information.
+Virtually any physical object can transform into an IoT device, connecting to the Internet to control or transmit information.

 A light that can be turned on with a smartphone app is an IoT device, just like a motion sensor, a smart thermostat in your office, or a connected street lamp.
 An IoT device can be furry like a child’s toy or as serious as a driverless truck.